ashutoshmjain/gita/src/ananta.md

 > O Janardana (another name for `Krishna`), copiously declare thy mystic powers and (thy) perfections, for I am never satiated with hearing thy nectar-like words.

 `Krishna` responded  ...
-I am that "force of creation" in all such endeavours...
+I am the "force of creation" in all such endeavours that are demonstrable as "perfections" ..

 > <sup> Quote from original translation of `Mahabharata` by `Kisari Mohan Ganguli` ..</sup>
 >